cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

-Here is stored as `.png` all outputed code plots you saw running sideband subtraction method.
-Aside of them there is the `generated_hist.root` with stores the efficiency a way that we can manipulate after.
-This is a needed file to run comparison between efficiencies for sideband subtraction method.
+Here, all the outputed plots you saw when running the sideband subtraction method are stored as a `.png`.
+Aside from them, there's a `generated_hist.root` that stores the efficiency in a way that we can manipulate it after.
+This file is needed to run the comparison between efficiencies for the sideband subtraction method.
 Lets look inside of this file.

-Run to open this file with ROOT:
+Run this command to open `generated_hist.root` with ROOT:

 ~~~
 root -l generated_hist.root